 The Process

-1. Consultation and Audit
+• 1.
+Consultation

 Non-obligatory consultation with our specialist to discuss your requirements and eligibility of your mark for registration.
-We will perform a free search to ensure feasibility and determination of the classification that is best suited for your mark.
+We will perform a free pre-cursory search to ensure feasibility and determination of the classification that is best suited for your mark.
 Some countries will require the appointment of the agent to be confirmed before proceeding with a search

-2. Appointment
+• 2.
+Appointment

-We will monitor your application process and liaise with relevant registry on all matters relating to your trademark registration and respond to office actions.
-You will be notified of the updates along the way.
+We will liaise with the trademark offices on all matters relating to your trademark registration and respond to office actions.

 The following is included in every International Trademark Registration with JK Marcam: